TEACHER: John, why are you doing your math multiplication on the floor?

 Now, to what Linda asked us to answer:

+Did you like to read when you were a child?
+What were your favorite genres, books or series?
 Did you read books because of the author or because of the title/plot?

 I loved to read and would read everything that was around.
 Back then I liked the scary and adventure type reading.
 The first book I remember reading (many times) was a Billy Goat Gruff book which I still have but can't find for a picture today.
 I liked trolls too.
 Later my favorite would be the Tugboat Annie series in the Saturday Evening Post.